afska/gba-link-connection/README.md

 | `markReady()` | **bool** | Marks the transfer as ready. <br/><br/>This is only useful when using the `waitForReadySignal` parameter. |

 ⚠️ never call `reset()` inside an interrupt handler!

+### Compile-time constants

+- `LINK_CABLE_MULTIBOOT_ASYNC_DISABLE_NESTED_IRQ`: to disable nested IRQs.
+In the async version, SERIAL IRQs can be interrupted (once they clear their time-critical needs) by default, which helps prevent issues with audio engines.
+However, if something goes wrong, you can disable this behavior.

 # 🔧👾 LinkRawCable